-- 4.1 To date a number of consultation meetings and workshops have been carried out with a wide range of representative key stakeholders from within the statutory and third sector agencies in order to shape, agree and take collective ownership of the agreed key priorities and develop objectives within the action plan: - 24th June 2014 to outline the progress made on the previous strategy; the current homeless situation and key priority areas and invite discussion in relation to the key priorities / themes identified - 23rd July 2014 interactive workshop to explore key priority areas / themes and develop objectives and future actions - End of October 2014 circulation of the draft strategy to key partners and invite comments / amends - 13th / 14th November Official rough sleepers count verified by Homeless Link (the results have been included within the strategy document and action plan) - 28th November 2014 Interactive Key stakeholder meeting to amendments; and agree final strategy and action plan - 28th January 2015 & February 2015 (date TBC) Interactive workshop session to allocate lead organisations to take forward the objectives set; outline appropriate timescales and identify key challenges to the achievement of the objectives so that these can be addressed collectively - March 2015 (date TBC) launch and summit planning session to correspond with the publication and promotion of the strategy in April 2015
+- 4.1 To date a number of consultation meetings and workshops have been carried out with a wide range of representative key stakeholders from within the statutory and third sector agencies in order to shape, agree and take collective ownership of the agreed key priorities and develop objectives within the action plan: - 24th June 2014 to outline the progress made on the previous strategy; the current homeless situation and key priority areas and invite discussion in relation to the key priorities / themes identified - 23rd July 2014 interactive workshop to explore key priority areas / themes and develop objectives and future actions - End of October 2014 circulation of the draft strategy to key partners and invite comments / amends - 13th / 14th November Official rough sleepers count verified by Homeless Link (the results have been included within the strategy document and action plan) - 28th November 2014 Interactive Key stakeholder meeting to amendments; and agree final strategy and action plan - 28th January 2015 & February 2015 (date TBC) Interactive workshop session to allocate lead organisations to take forward the objectives set; outline appropriate timescales and identify key challenges to the achievement of the objectives so that these can be addressed collectively - March 2015 (date TBC) launch and summit planning session to correspond with the publication and promotion of the strategy in April 2015.
+The published strategy will incorporate a glossary of terms.

 The overall partnership approach and commitment to the development and delivery of the Homelessness Strategy priorities has been very strong from the beginning of the Strategy review to date; there is an on going commitment and ownership agreed by all parties with regular meetings planned to take place throughout the life of the five year strategy which will be reviewed annually in line with best practice.
+It is intended to seek partner endorsement of the homelessness strategy in the form of a local commitment.

 - 4.2 The Agreed Strategy document and action plan will go through the following internal meetings for approval prior to publication in April 2015:

 - SMT 9th December 2014

 - JMT 15th December 2014

 - Executive 14th January 2015

 - Community 15th January 2015

 - Executive 2nd February 2015

-• Council - 3rd March 2015
+- Council 3rd March 2015